 Students enrolling in IMT6003 need to actively participate in the summer school and document this participation.
 Documentation comprises:

-- A report on “TBD under special consideration of ENISA’s work on TBD”.
-Students may choose to focus on TBD aspects related to their Ph.D. projects, e.g. management/legal issues, interoperability, forensics, cryptography, biometrics.
-Minimum 4 pages A4, submitted as pdf to firstname.lastname@example.org no later than Monday 2017-08-21T2359.
+- A report on “Security certification in the 2019 EU cybersecurity act under special consideration of ENISA’s work”.
+Students may choose to focus on assurance/certification aspects related to their Ph.D. projects, e.g. management/legal issues, interoperability, forensics, cryptography, biometrics.
+Minimum 4 pages A4, submitted as pdf to firstname.lastname@example.org no later than Monday 2019-07-15T2359.